StarManTheGamer/poly-newdocs/docs/objects/scripting/BaseScript.md

 # BaseScript

-{{ ambiguousMultiple([["Script", "which runs your Lua scripts on the server."],["LocalScript", "which runs your Lua scripts on the client."],["ModuleScript", "which contains data accessible by any script."]]) }}
+{{ ambiguousMultiple([["ScriptInstance", "which runs your Lua scripts on the server."],["LocalScript", "which runs your Lua scripts on the client."],["ModuleScript", "which contains data accessible by any script."]]) }}

 {{ abstract() }}

-:polytoria-BaseScript: BaseScripts are the base classes of all scripts (Scripts, LocalScripts).
+:polytoria-BaseScript: BaseScripts are the base classes of all scripts (ScriptInstances, LocalScripts).
 They can be parented to any instance.

 {{ inherits("Instance") }}